By Jake Buvala | Last updated: January 7, 2026 | Originally published: April 2011

 Why is this so hard??

-Getting a puppy disrupts every part of your life (and if there’s one thing the human brain hates above all, it’s being disrupted).
+Getting a puppy disrupts every part of your life.
+If there’s one thing the human brain hates above all, it’s being disrupted.

 The needy little fuzzball requires constant attention.
-You don’t get much sleep, all your daily routines get screwed up, and your free time evaporates.
+You don’t get much sleep.
+Your free time evaporates.

 You want to make sure you do this right, but an internet full of conflicting advice has you second-guessing your every move.

-Add your pup’s obnoxious behavior to this mix of self-doubt and sleep-deprivation, and you have a recipe for something I like to call:
+Add your pup’s obnoxious behavior to this mix of self-doubt and sleep-deprivation, and you have the recipe for something we like to call:

 The “What The **** Was I Thinking?!” phase (WTFWIT)

-It’s also sometimes called the “puppy blues.”
-Which is cute and all, but it doesn’t capture the true essence of the experience.
-Because the feeling isn’t “well, golly!
+I’ve also heard people call it the “puppy blues” in recent years.
+Which is cute, but it doesn’t capture the true essence of the experience.
+The feeling isn’t “well, golly!
 I’m a little blue today.”

 It’s “oh god, what the FUCK WAS I THINKING.”

-But those problems are (relatively) easy to deal with.
+But those behavior issues are (relatively) easy to deal with when you have the right guidance.
 We help people fix them all day every day.
+We could do it in our sleep at this point.

-The really hard part is dealing with the monsters in your head
+The hardest part is dealing with the monsters in your head

 The monsters that whisper: